New CDC Guidelines Drop Mask Recommendation For 70% Of Americans

 The CDC said the new system will be useful in predicting future surges and urged communities with wastewater surveillance systems to use that data too.

-“If or when new variants emerge or the virus surges, we have more ways to protect ourselves and our communities than ever before,” Walensky said.MORE NEWS: Pennsylvania Ready To Move Towards Endemic Stage Of COVID-19, Acting Health Secretary Says
+“If or when new variants emerge or the virus surges, we have more ways to protect ourselves and our communities than ever before,” Walensky said.MORE NEWS: Dozens Gather At Pitt To Show Support For Ukraine

 (TM and © Copyright 2020 CBS Broadcasting Inc. All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.
 The Associated Press contributed to this report.)